The New 'Digital' Sanctuary Cities

 Limiting cooperation on federal terror agreements

 In February, the San Francisco Police Department suspended its Joint Terrorism Task Force (JTTF) agreement with the Federal Bureau of Investigation.
 Civil liberties organizations, including Sinha’s group, have been pushing for this outcome, based on concerns that the task force’s wide berth of surveillance powers will be used to target Muslim communities.
-They also noted that the FBI and police officers assigned to with them routinely collect information about legal status, which can end up in the hands of ICE.
+They also noted that the FBI and police officers assigned to them routinely collect information about legal status, which can end up in the hands of ICE.

 The move has garnered criticism from former FBI officials, who say it’s going to slacken anti-terrorism efforts.
 “It’s cutting off your left hand to spite your right hand,” James McJunkin, who led the second-largest Joint Terrorism Task Force in D.C., told The Washington Post.
 “It makes no sense at all.”